lukearmstrong/lukearmstrong.co.uk/_posts/2013-09-01-hunters-stew-polish-bigos.markdown

 layout: post
 date: 2013-09-01 21:11
 title: "Hunter's Stew Recipe (Polish: Bigos)"
-description: A recipe for the Polish National dish, Bigos.
+description: "A recipe for the Polish National dish, Bigos."
-___

-# Hunter's Stew Recipe

-## Polish: Bigos
+---

 I was inspired to try to recreate this after eating it at the International Food Festival in Birmingham.
 According to some recipes I found, it is considered to be the Polish National Dish.